 7. Not using new technology

 You might like your pen and paper approach and maybe it’s worked for you, but there are new tools available for salespeople that really can help you succeed.
-Spiro is an AI-powered CRM that can help you close more deals, because you’ll spend less time doing everything else that gets in the way.
+Spiro is a Proactive Relationship Management Platform that can help you close more deals, because you’ll spend less time doing everything else that gets in the way.
 But we’re also far from the only tool available for salespeople and shrewd, forward-thinking sales professionals are willing to devote the time to learn something new if it means they can become more successful quicker.

 8. Not asking for the business